 This blackberry chicken makes the perfect summer dish.
 Grilled chicken skewers cooked in less than 10 minutes, you can do that on the grill outside or in a grill pan inside.
 Served with a savory blackberry sauce for meat, made with fresh or frozen berries and cooked in just a few minutes as well.

 A healthy, light, aromatic dish that your entire family will enjoy.
-And an extra bonus: you can prepare everything in advance and just grill the chicken when ready to eat.
+And an extra bonus: you can prepare everything in advance and just grill the meat when ready to eat.

 I never used to make skewers, I had a bad experience with some vegetable-tofu skewers once, where the veggies were still uncooked and the tofu tasted bland, and that kind of put me off any kind of skewers for many years.